-One of the criteria to consider when deciding whether to obtain a certain credit card is the strength of its travel insurance benefits.
-Frequent travellers often look to their credit cards for protection and reimbursement when something unexpected occurs on their trips, such as flight delay, baggage delay, trip cancellation or interruption, or – touch on wood – major accidents and medical emergencies.
+Something to consider when choosing a credit card is the strength of its travel insurance benefits.
+Frequent travellers often look to their credit cards for protection and reimbursement when something unexpected occurs on their trips, be it flight delays, baggage delays, trip cancellation or interruption, or major accidents and medical emergencies.

 A widely-held belief regarding credit card insurance is that it only applies if the full cost of the trip is charged to the card.
 So, if you were purchasing a flight on the airline’s website, you’d have to pay for the flight using a certain card for that card’s insurance benefits to kick in.

 But what happens when you redeem miles for travel?
 How can you take advantage of your credit card’s insurance benefits when you’re travelling on an award ticket?
 The answer varies from card to card, and can even be different depending now which type of insurance coverage you’re looking at.

 Let’s take a closer look at credit cards that offer insurance for award travel.

 In This Post

 - Emergency Medical Insurance: Just By Being a Cardholder